e-nikolov/thesis/notion/01-introduction.md

 ---
 # Introduction

-This report will present the results of the preparation phase of the master thesis project titled “Secure Dynamic Setup for MPyC Sessions to Support (Ad Hoc) Multiparty Computation”.
+This report will present the results of the preparation phase of the master thesis project titled "Secure Sessions for Ad Hoc Multiparty Computation in MPyC".
 The goal of this phase is to gain sufficient insight into the topic, perform some preliminary tasks and propose a plan with well defined goals for the implementation phase of the project.

 ## Background

-\gls{mpc}[@devreedeAssortedAlgorithmsProtocols2020] is a set of techniques and protocols for computing a function over the secret inputs of multiple parties without revealing their values, but only the final result.
-Yao’s Millionaires’ Problem[@yaoProtocolsSecureComputations1982] is one famous example in which a number of millionaires want to know who is richer without revealing their net worths.
-Other practical applications include electronic voting, auctions or even machine learning[@knottCrypTenSecureMultiParty2022] where one party’s private data can be used as an input for another party’s private machine learning model.
+\gls{mpc} is a set of techniques and protocols for computing a function over the secret inputs of multiple parties without revealing their values, but only the final result.
+A good overview can be found on Wikipedia[@wikiMPC].
+Yao's Millionaires' Problem[@yaoProtocolsSecureComputations1982] is one famous example in which a number of millionaires want to know who is richer without revealing their net worths.
+Other practical applications[@laudApplicationsSecureMultiparty2015] include electronic voting, auctions or even machine learning[@knottCrypTenSecureMultiParty2022] where one party's private data can be used as an input for another party's private machine learning model.

-The basic operating procedure is that each party splits its secret input into shares using a scheme such as \gls{sss} [@shamirHowShareSecret1979] and sends one to each of the rest.
+The general process is that each party uses a scheme like \gls{sss} [@shamirHowShareSecret1979] to split its secret input into shares and sends one to each of the other parties.
 A protocol involving multiple communication rounds and further re-shares of intermediate secret results is used by the parties so that each of them can compute the final result from the shares it has received.

 A number of \gls{mpc} frameworks have been developed for various programming languages and security models.
-As part of this project we will focus our efforts on **MPyC**[@mpycSource; @mpycHome] - an opensource \gls{mpc} Python framework developed primarily at TU Eindhoven,  but our results should be applicable to others as well.
+As part of this project we will focus our efforts on **MPyC**[ @mpycHome; @mpycSource] - an opensource \gls{mpc} Python framework developed primarily at TU Eindhoven,  but our results should be applicable to others as well.

-We broadly categorize the potential users of the MPyC framework as casual users, power users and enterprises.
+To help us determine the types of solutions we need to consider, we can group the potential users of the MPyC framework into three broad categories: casual users, power users and enterprises.

 We define **casual users** as people who are used to Windows or Mac, prefer software installers to package managers, \gls{gui} programs rather than \gls{cli} based ones and do not feel comfortable with manually modifying their systems or using scripts.